So you didn’t get a perfect set of A-Level results…

 16. Sarah Millican

 “To A level students getting their results today: much luck to you.
 But if you don’t get what you need, it isn’t the end of the world: You can always resit.
 Yes, good exam results are useful but not the be-all and end-all.
-(I got 2 Ds and an E) Takeand love.”
+(I got 2 Ds and an E) Take care.
+Hugs and love.”

 17. Richard Branson